GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-pagespeed-insights/index.md

 CLS | 0.00-0.10 | 0.10–0.25 | 0.25+

-This table describes how values for these metrics are categorized as either good, needing improvement, or poor.
+This table describes how values for these metrics are categorized as either "good", "needing improvement", or "poor".

 There are three ways that the user experience is displayed in PSI:

 - a label summarizing the page as passing or not passing the Core Web Vitals assessment
 - percentiles measured in seconds or milliseconds (CLS is unitless)
-- a distribution representing the percent of good, needing improvement, and poor experiences
+- a distribution representing the percent of "good", "needing improvement", and "poor" experiences

 In the screenshot above, the page is labelled as "passing" the Core Web Vitals assessment.
 To pass, the percentile must be categorized as "good".